NoahTN/jisho-tansaku/README.md

 ## Installation

-1. Download `archive.zip` from [releases page](https://github.com/NoahTN/jisho-tansaku/releases) and unzip it into the directory of choice
+1. Download `build.zip` from [releases page](https://github.com/NoahTN/jisho-tansaku/releases)
 2. Open the Extension Management page by navigating to `chrome://extensions`
 3. Enable Developer Mode by clicking the toggle switch next to **Developer mode**
-4. Click the **LOAD UNPACKED** button and select the unpacked directory named `build`
+4. Drag build.zip into the window

 ## Development